Taimisson/Data-Analysis/README.md

 ## Projects

-- [Employee Database Analysis](projects/employee-database-analysis/): Explore a sample employee database using SQL queries to extract insights about employee performance, departments, and salaries.
+- Explore a sample employee database using SQL queries to extract insights about employee performance, departments, and salaries.

 ## Notes